-Open Enrollment is regulated by the benefit provider and changes are generally made online through the benefits portal and must be made within 30 days of the "qualifying event".
+The benefit provider regulates open enrollment.
+Changes are generally made online through the benefits portal and must be made within 30 days of the "qualifying event."

-4.5.2 HEALTH AND WELFARE - WAGE DETERMINATION
+4.5.2 HEALTH AND WELFARE - SCA WAGE DETERMINATION / CBA

-Non-exempt hourly SCA employees receive Health and Welfare payment based on Service Contract Act (SCA) Wage Determination (WD) that has been implemented into the contract by the government.
+Non-exempt hourly SCA / CBA employees receive Health and Welfare payments based on the Service Contract Act (SCA) Wage Determination (WD) that the government has implemented into the contract or the Union CBA.
 Generally, this is an hourly benefit of a specified amount.
-The benefit is calculated according to the type of WD included in the contract and Department of Labor guidelines is processed with each payroll.
+The benefit is calculated according to the type of WD / CBA included in the contract, and Department of Labor guidelines are processed with each payroll.